-Production and service provision was planned, carried out, monitored, and controlled to ensure that product conformed to documented specifications.
-The organization had a documented process for the control of production that included, but not limited to, qualification of infrastructure and monitoring and measuring equipment.
+Production and service provision were planned, carried out, monitored, and controlled to ensure that product conformed to documented specifications.
+The organization had a documented process for the control of production that included, but was not limited to, qualification of infrastructure and monitoring and measuring equipment.
 Batch manufacturing records were available and identified the amount manufactured and amount approved for distribution.
+The nonconformities identified were addressed through a CAPA plan.